-- 20.3.1 All cars must be equipped with five positions in which cameras or camera housings can be fitted.
-Referring to Drawing 6, all cars must carry (i) a camera in position 4 and (ii) a camera or camera housing in positions 2 (both sides), 3 and either 1 or 5. - Any decision as to whether a camera or camera housing is fitted in those positions will be by agreement between the relevant Competitor and the Commercial Rights Holder. - 20.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it does not exceed 15mm in width and is being fitted for that sole purpose. - 20.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 1° to the reference plane. - 20.3.4 When viewed from the side of the car, the entire camera or camera housing in position 2 shown in Drawing 6 must lie within the area formed by two vertical lines 150mm and 450mm forward of the front wheel centre line, a horizontal line 325mm above the reference plane and a diagonal line from a point on A-A and 550mm above the reference plane to a point 50mm rearward of the forward-most point of the impact absorbing structure defined in Article 15.4.3 and 220mm above the reference plane.
-Furthermore, the entire camera or camera housing in position 2 must be mounted more than 150mm from car centre line. - Any camera or camera housing fitted in the left hand position 2 shown in Drawing 6 must be mounted in order that its major axis where passing through the centre of the camera lens (or corresponding position for a camera housing) does not intersect any part of the car lying forward of the camera or camera housing. - 20.3.5 The camera fitted in position 4 shown in Drawing 6 must be mounted in order that its forward-most point is no more than 80mm rearward of the rear face of the cockpit entry template. - 20.3.6 The camera fitted in position 3 shown in Drawing 6 must be mounted in order that the entire camera or camera housing is between 675mm and 950mm above the reference plane and more than 75mm from car centre line.
+- 20.3.1 All cars must be equipped with four positions in which cameras or camera housings can be fitted.
+Referring to Drawing 6, all cars must carry (i) a camera in position 4 and (ii) a camera or camera housing in positions 1, 2 (both sides) and 3. - Any decision as to whether a camera or camera housing is fitted in those positions will be by agreement between the relevant Competitor and the Commercial Rights Holder. - 20.3.2 Any part provided by the Competitor for the purpose of aligning a camera or camera housing in positions 2 or 3 correctly will be considered part of the camera or housing provided it does not exceed 15mm in width and is being fitted for that sole purpose. - 20.3.3 Any camera or camera housing fitted in positions 2, 3 or 4 shown in Drawing 6 must be mounted in order that its major axis does not subtend an angle greater than 1° to the reference plane. - 20.3.4 When viewed from the side of the car, the entire camera or camera housing in position 2 shown in Drawing 6 must lie within the area formed by two vertical lines 150mm and 450mm forward of the front wheel centre line, a horizontal line 325mm above the reference plane and a diagonal line from a point on A-A and 550mm above the reference plane to a point 50mm rearward of the forward-most point of the impact absorbing structure defined in Article 15.4.3 and 220mm above the reference plane.
+Furthermore, the entire camera or camera housing in position 2 must be mounted more than 150mm from car centre line. - Any camera or camera housing fitted in the left hand position 2 shown in Drawing 6 must be mounted in order that its major axis where passing through the centre of the camera lens (or corresponding position for a camera housing) does not intersect any part of the car lying forward of the camera or camera housing. - 20.3.5 The camera fitted in position 4 shown in Drawing 6 must be mounted in order that its forward-most point is no more than 80mm rearward of the rear face of the cockpit entry template. - 20.3.6 The camera fitted in position 3 shown in Drawing 6 must be mounted in order that its forward-most point is no more than 280mm rearward of the rear face of the cockpit entry template and the entire camera or camera housing is between 675mm and 950mm above the reference plane and more than 75mm from car centre line.